Deratiseur/Illumisfhityroc/README.md

 You'll find her :

 - BGEE: in Beregost and later in Baldur's Gate central market.
-Items last 2 days.
+Items last 4 days.

 - IWDEE: in Kuldahar, looking into the void.
-Items last 5 days.
+Items last a week.